+And what about long held beliefs – things you feel strongly about and seem to be set in concrete?
+Have you ever wondered where and how you came to believe in them and how some beliefs change?
 A belief is a thought, just a plain old thought that requires other thoughts to validate itself.
 A belief is a thought for which there is no actual experiential evidence.

 Uncovering the origin and nature of your thoughts and discovering how they impact your life, is the beginning of the end to suffering brought about by the false idea that you are the owner and author of ‘your’ thoughts, and is a big step forward to returning to your wholeness that you really are.